Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Introduction and statement of results

-When deriving upper and lower bounds on the number of singular values of the operator $P$ on the interval $[0, e^{-\tau/h}]$, it will be convenient to work with the following notions of auxiliary weight functions.
+When deriving upper and lower bounds on the number of singular values of the operator $P$ in the interval $[0, e^{-\tau/h}]$, it will be convenient to work with the following notions of auxiliary weight functions.

 \begin{defi} We say that $\psi \in C(M;\mathbb R)$ is an upper bound weight if $\psi$ satisfies {\rm (\ref{eq2.7_n})} and $\psi$ is superharmonic on the open set $\{z\in M;\, \psi(z) < \varphi(z)\}$. \end{defi}